 Eileen Farrell spent five years starring on the Metropolitan Opera stage, but she was too salt-of-the earth to put up with the opera world’s pretensions for long.
 She hung out with stagehands and liked to tell dirty jokes.
 And she was married — happily — to a New York cop.

-Farrell was an unusually versatile singer who could sing an aria as well as belt out a blues number — though perhaps that’s what you’d expect from an Irish-Catholic Connecticut girl whose parents were vaudeville performers.
+Farrell was an unusually versatile singer who could sing an aria as well as belt out a blues number.
+Though perhaps that’s what you’d expect from an Irish-Catholic Connecticut girl whose parents once performed in vaudeville.

-Eileen Farrell was born in Willimantic, Conn., on Feb.
-13, 1920, to The Singing O’Farrells, a vaudeville husband-and wife duo before they had children.
-The family moved frequently, to Norwich, Conn., to Woonsocket, R.I., and to Storrs, Conn., where they taught music at the University of Connecticut, then Storrs Agricultural College.
+She was born in Willimantic, Conn., on Feb.
+13, 1920, to The Singing O’Farrells, a vaudeville husband-and wife duo.
+The family moved frequently, to Storrs, Conn., where they taught music at the University of Connecticut, and then to Norwich, Conn.